 You will want to cut the leaf, severing it close to the plant’s base.
 Then you can sever it again next to the leaf.
 Take the leaf and lay it on a flat board.
 Using your knife, cut the leaf into triangles, each with its point toward the position where the stalk joined it.
 Fill the seed tray with equal parts moist peat and sand.
 Using a knife to make slits into the compost and then insert each triangle into a slit.

 Finally, you can do leaf squares.
 You will get more cuts from one leaf with squares than you would with triangles.
 After you sever the healthy leaf from the plant, you can cut the stalk off and place the leaf on a board.
-Cut the leaf into strips about 3 cm wide each.
+Cut the leaf into strips about 3 cm (1 in.) wide each.
 Make sure there is a main or secondary vein running down the middle of each strip.
 Take each strip and cut them into squares.
 Each square needs to then be inserted into the compost (again, equal parts sand and moist peat) about one-third of its depth.
 You want to be sure to insert the squares with the side that was nearest to the leafstalk facing downwards or they won’t root.

 Make a slit into the compost with your knife and insert a cutting.
 Pat the compost around it so it’s firmed up.
 You can lightly water the surface and stick the pan in gentle warmth and light shade.
-Cover the pan with plastic and when the cutting develop plants big enough to handle, you can transplant them into individual pots.
+Cover the pan with plastic and when the cutting develops plants big enough to handle, you can transplant them into individual pots.
 Water the compost gently and put the plantlets into light shade until they are established well enough.

 Finally, you can take the leaf squares and lay them horizontally on top of the moist peat and sand.
 Press them into the surface.
 Use hooked pieces of wire to hold them onto the surface.
 These, too, will root.